souryadey/deep-n-cheap/README.md

 python3 main.py --network 'mlp' --dataset new_reg.npz --val_split 0. --input_size 1 --output_size 1 --wc 0.0 --numepochs 10 --bo_prior_states 3 --bo_steps 3 --bo_explore 10 --dl_framework tf.keras --problem_type regression --batch_size 4 8
 ```

-## Some results from the research paper
+## Some results from the original research paper
 - &gt;91% accuracy on CIFAR-10 in 9 hrs of searching with a model taking 3 sec/epoch to train.
 - &gt;95% accuracy on Fashion-MNIST in 17 hrs of searching with a model taking 5 sec/epoch to train.
 - &gt;91% accuracy on Reuters RCV1 in 2 hrs of searching with a model with 1M parameters.